NavBernal/CCNA/Day 17 - VLANs (Part 2).md

 - ISL Is an old Cisco proprietary protocol created before the industry standard IEEE 802.1Q
 - IEEE 802.1Q is an industry standard protocol created by the IEEE (Insitute of Electrical and Electronic Engineers)
 - You will probably NEVER use ISL in the real world
-- Even modern CISCO equpment doesn't support it
+- Even modern CISCO equipment doesn't support it
 - For the CCNA, you only need to learn 802.1Q
 ### Ethernet Frame
 ![](attachments/c0d1b23176f1016375a74f9fd3295dd1.png)
-- The dot1q tag is inserted between two frames of the ethernet header
+- The dot1q tag is inserted between two frames of the Ethernet header
 - Dot1q inserts a 4-byte/32-bit field between two fields of this Ethernet header:
 ![](attachments/55be4545eafe544bd5bc27cf18420f16.png)
-- As you can see here, the dot1q tag is inserted betwen the Source MAC address and the type/length field
+- As you can see here, the dot1q tag is inserted between the Source MAC address and the type/length field
 ### 802.1Q Tag
 - The 802.1Q tag is inserted between the **Source** and **Type/Length** fields of the Ethernet frame
 - The tag is 4 bytes (32 bits) in length